Merchants Fleet Announces Expanded Partnership with McLaren Racing

-HOOKSETT, N.H., Oct.
-3, 2023 -- Merchants Fleet, the nation's fastest growing fleet management company, has announced it is expanding its partnership with McLaren Racing in 2024, becoming an Official Partner of the NEOM McLaren Formula E Team for Season 10 of the ABB FIA Formula E World Championship.
+HOOKSETT, N.H., October 3, 2023—Merchants Fleet, the nation's fastest growing fleet management company, has announced it is expanding its partnership with McLaren Racing in 2024, becoming an Official Partner of the NEOM McLaren Formula E Team for Season 10 of the ABB FIA Formula E World Championship.

 “This exciting partnership underscores our joint commitment to sustainability through electrification, and our deep dedication to diversity, equity and inclusion (DE&I),” said Merchants Chairman, CEO & President, Brendan P. Keegan.
 “We are excited to showcase how a partnership based on the genuine alignment of values, has the potential to drive awareness for these important issues on a global scale.”